How a local innovator revolutionized the beer industry

 Dauenhauer died in 2000.
 Friends and family described him as curious, creative and a perfectionist.

-In a nod to local history, Russian River Brewery at one point brewed a beer called Sonoma Pride Dauenhauer, a wild ale.
+In a nod to local history, Russian River Brewing Co. at one point brewed a beer called Sonoma Pride Dauenhauer, a wild ale.

 UPDATED: Please read and follow our commenting policy: